TommyLike/huaweicloud-python-sdk-core/README.md

-This is the base library for HuaweiCloud python SDK, it provides the basic logic to authorize, locate endpoint and perform low level API requests, it's not for any standalone usage, although we are working in progress, any contribution is welcome.
+This is the base library for HuaweiCloud python SDK, it provides the basic logic to authorize, locate endpoint and perform low level API requests, it's not for any standalone usage.

 # Install